Geoff Regan

 Geoffrey Paul Regan (born November 22, 1959) is a retired Canadian politician who served as the 36th speaker of the House of Commons from 2015 to 2019.
-A member of the Liberal Party, he was the member of Parliament (MP) for Halifax West 2000 to 2021, previously holding the seat from 1993 to 1997.
+A member of the Liberal Party, he was the Member of Parliament (MP) for Halifax West from 2000 to 2021, previously holding the seat from 1993 to 1997.
 Under Paul Martin, he was Minister of Fisheries and Oceans from 2003 to 2006.

 Early life and career

 Regan was born in Windsor, Nova Scotia.
 He is the son of Gerald Regan, the 19th premier of Nova Scotia and Cabinet Minister under Pierre Trudeau, and Carole Harrison, the daughter of John Harrison, a member of Parliament from Saskatchewan.
 He is the brother of Nancy Regan, a retired television personality with ATV, and Laura Regan, an actress.

 Regan graduated from Sackville High School in 1977 and then earned his Bachelor of Arts degree in Political Science from St. Francis Xavier University in 1980.
 Following university, Regan went on to earn a law degree from Dalhousie University, graduating in 1983.
 He was admitted to the Nova Scotia Barristers’ Society in 1984 and practiced real estate and commercial law before entering public life.

 Regan was a member of Toastmasters for almost ten years, in the late 1980s to early 1990s.